Fri, Oct 27|

 About the event

-Celebrate our beloved Day of the Dead tradition in New York City with art-making, live music, and more.
+Celebrate our 20th annual Day of the Dead, a beloved tradition in New York City, with art-making, live music, and more.

 Day of the Dead (Día de Muertos) is a time to honor and revere our deceased family members and ancestors.
 This tradition is rooted in the native Mexican belief that life on earth is a preparation for the next world and of the importance of maintaining a strong relationship with the dead.